What Did Scots Wear Before Kilts? Why Was Kilt Banned?

 Léine Era before Kilts:

 Before kilts became the symbol of Scottish heritage, the Scots wore a long shirt-like tunic called the léine, made from linen, which was accessible and cheap.
 This pre-kilt era in Scottish clothing history dates back to the 1500s.
 It was worn by both men and women and could be belted at the waist to give it shape.
 The léine was often dyed yellow and was worn with braies, which were like baggy shorts.
 Scots would also wear leather or animal furs for added protection against the cold.
-The léine croich was popular until the 16th century when kilts began to rise in popularity.
+The léine croich was popular until the 16th century, when kilts began to rise in popularity.
 The evolution of Scottish clothing from léine to kilt highlights the adaptability and resourcefulness of the Scottish people in adapting to their environment and expressing their cultural identity.

 léine scots clothing